North Wilkes High School

 Sending Students

-If the intent is to transfer supervision responsibility for an extended amount of time, please call Mrs. Walker before sending students just to give her a heads-up and to make sure there is not a conflict with activities already taking place in the media center.
-(Examples: sending students to take a test or work in the media center, sending students to look for/check out books, bringing your class in to work on a project, etc.)
+If your intent is to transfer supervision responsibility for an extended amount of time, please call me (Melissa Walker) before sending students to discuss options and to make sure there is not a conflict with activities already taking place in the media center.
+(Examples: sending students to take a test or work in the media center (FYI--it's not always quiet in here), sending students to look for/check out books, sending students to work on a project, etc.)

 Laminator & Supplies

 • Laminator: The laminator is available for teachers to use at any point in the day.
-It takes 15 to 20 minutes to heat up, so feel free to call Mrs. Walker before heading to the media center to have her cut it on for you.
+It takes 15 to 20 minutes to heat up, so feel free to call me (Melissa Walker) before heading to the media center and I'll cut it on for you.

 • Supplies: Administration expects that teachers use their supply budget and other funding sources to get materials they need.
-However, Mrs. Walker still tries to keep roll paper for bulletin boards, some large project paper, and some construction paper.
-Teachers are free to come get any of this paper as needed; however, when it runs out, there is no guarantee of replacement.
+However, I still tries to keep roll paper for bulletin boards, some large project paper, some poster board, and some construction paper.
+Teachers are free to come get any of this paper as needed; however, please take only what you need.
+When it runs out, there is no guarantee of replacement.

 Media Coordinator Responsibilities